by Mr Mike Hayton

 - Rest, pain killers (analgesia) and avoidance of provoking activities.

-- Resting night splint
+- Resting night splint prescribed by a hand therapist

 - Intra-articular steroid injection.

 Approximately half the patients I see have joints that are easy to palpate and I inject them in clinic.
 However the other half are more difficult and require the injection to be performed under X-ray control.
 I only perform one or two injections before considering surgery.
+The risks associated with steroid injection are small but include, failure to give long lasting benefit and a small risk of causing a skin reaction with altered skin pigmentation or in severe cases thinning of the fat under the skin.

-Non-operative techniques have been tried and have not given long-lasting benefit some patients may elect to undergo surgery.
+If non-operative techniques have been tried and have not given long-lasting benefit some patients may elect to undergo surgery.

 The aim of surgery is to prevent the two ends of the bone from rubbing against each other.

-The options are :
+The main options are :

 - Trapeziectomy - remove the trapezium bone and allow the space to fill with scar tissue